LiliVargha/Labour-Income_YL/README.md

 [Download FIGURE 2](https://github.com/LiliVargha/Labour-Income_YL/blob/main/YLclusterViz.jpg)

 Labour income in National Transfer Accounts includes wages, most of mixed income, as well as all types of labour-related taxes.
 The values are averages calculated using National Accounts, administrative and survey data in the different countries for ages 0-85+.
 The values at each age are normalized using the average labour income of age 30-49.
 Data is from 2002-2016, the most recent country estimations.
 Clustering is done using a data driven way: using Ward's clustering.
 For more details on this see the presentation and the replication file.
 For more details on the data see documentation of the data sources.

+## Labour income by gender and age in 39 countries

 ### FIGURE 3: Gender specific Labour Income age profile clusters (N=39, 2009-2018)
 ![Image](https://user-images.githubusercontent.com/68189671/217822610-54cea992-75cc-4aea-8e8b-297c8cf04626.jpg)